lallaw8809/device_driver/README.md

 device_class : Program to show how to create a device node.
 cdev         : Program to show how the register the file operation with cdev structure.
 final_char_driver : Sample code for char driver.
+ioctl        : Sample to code to communicate between kernel and user space using ioctl.